The law regulating media

 As per TDRA’s internet guidelines, internet users can report online about prohibited content to the licensed internet service providers, Etisalat and Du.

 In January 2021, the UAE Cabinet approved the general framework of UAE Media Strategy which is overseen by the UAE Government Media Office.
-The approval was done with an aim to strengthen the UAE’s position and reputation at the regional and global levels.
+It is aimed to strengthen the UAE’s position and reputation at the regional and global levels with the general framework.

 The strategy will: